skypher/disclosure/README.md

 Unidentified, a History network television program, aired its final seasonal episode (S01E06) July 5, 2019.
 The show focused on UAP (Unidentified Aerial Phenomena aka UFOs) encountered by former and current military personnel.
 Later, I describe why Unidentified must be sanctioned by the DoD (U.S. Department of Defense).
 Episodes are available via history.com and amazon.com.

 A typical response to this is, "It's just a TV show!"
 On this point, please do your research and come back.
 Television and other forms of media have long been used to condition the public, and TTSA (To The Stars Academy of Arts & Science) has readily admitted this much.
-Below, you will see why the TTSA is a DoD program.
+Below, you will see why TTSA must be a DoD program.

 The final episode shows Tom DeLonge and Luis Elizondo of TTSA meeting with Italian government officials who claim possession of over 13,000 UAP case reports from a 70-year period.
 Elizondo is said to maintain an active security clearance and claims to be the former head of AATIP, the US government's Advanced Aerospace Threat Identification Program that studied UAP.